mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 FForensic Sweeper (TL13) orensic Sweeper (TL 13 ) This complicated handheld device is a multi-medium scanner that looks for radiation residue, ballistic particles, chemical traces, and bio-organic remains all at once.
-Within an hour of sweeping a twenty square metre area with the handheld wand, and succeeding in an Investigate throw 8+, the device will know all of the following pieces of information.
+Within an hour of sweeping a twenty square meter area with the handheld wand, and succeeding in an Investigate throw 8+, the device will know all of the following pieces of information.
 Weighs 2 kg, Availability 10+, cost Cr 7,500.